 Double Subverted later on.
 After Lin sees the danger the Equalists, she is more or less lenient about Korra's way of handling things.

-Poor Derpy, on the other hand, gets some serious scorn heaped onto her by one of the Mane 6 after she inadvertently trashes City Hall.
+Poor Derpy, on the other hand, gets some serious scorn heaped onto her by Rainbow Dash, for whom causing severe damage to buildings is part of the daily routine, after she inadvertently trashes City Hall.
 Hilariously though, it's Applejack who ends up going out to earn the cash to fix it.

 Nick Logan of Roswell Conspiracies: Aliens, Myths and Legends causes a lot of damage while pursuing/running from aliens.
 Since he's part of a secret organization they have a team dedicated to keeping it all under wraps, either by suppressing knowledge or arranging for someone else to take the blame.